-Eastern State Penitentiary in Philadelphia Pennsylvania is more than just an old prison.
-Since opening in 1829, it not only housed some of the most famous prisoners including Al Capone within its walls during its 200-year history but it was considered the most expensive prison ever built for its time.
+Eastern State Penitentiary in Philadelphia, Pennsylvania, is more than just an old prison.
+Since opening in 1829, it has not only housed some of the most famous prisoners, including Al Capone, within its walls during its 200-year history, but it was considered the most expensive prison ever built for its time.
+Referred to as the first true penitentiary, it became one of the most influential prisons and inspired many copies of the building worldwide.
 Covering a massive 11 acres in downtown Philadelphia, it was deemed to have the most up to date plumbing and electrical systems.

 After years of being overcrowded and several prison riots, including the largest one in prison history, the State of Pennsylvania recommended closing the prison in 1970.
 Although used on occasion for emergencies, Eastern State Penitentiary officially and permanently closed during the 1980s.

-A United States Historical Landmark, today the museum attracts thousands of visitors each year.
-Kept in a state of “preserved ruin” it’s a fascinating (and unnerving) look inside a historic prison.
+A United States Historical Landmark, today the museum attracts thousands of visitors from around the world each year.
+Kept in a state of “preserved ruin”, it’s a fascinating (and unnerving) look inside a historic prison.

-To walk through the abandoned halls with its peeling paint and crumbling walls, it’s spooky, scary, and I have to say one of the highlights of my visit to Philadelphia.
+To walk through the abandoned halls of Eastern Penitentiary with their peeling paint and crumbling walls, it’s spooky, scary, and I have to say one of the highlights of my visit to Philadelphia.

 Read: Enjoying Philly with a Philadelphia Big Bus Tour — Eastern State Penitentiary is one of the stops on the tour.

 Is Eastern State Penitentiary haunted?